Experience the Timeless Magic of the Dalmatian Coast

 Krka National Park

-After exploring the coastal cities, make your way to the Krka National Park, where the Krka River forms a series of cascading waterfalls and inviting turquoise pools.
+After exploring the coastal cities, make your way to the Krka National Park.
+The Krka River forms a series of cascading waterfalls and inviting turquoise pools.
 Spring is a perfect time of year for swimming in the park’s crystal blue waters, hiking through its lush forests, and enjoying Croatia’s staggering natural beauty.

 Tour the Islands by Boat